Dobrotitsa

-In 1346, Dobrotitsa and his brother Theodore were sent along with 1,000 soldiers by the Dobrujan ruler Balik to help the Byzantine Empress Anna of Savoy in the civil war against John VI Kantakouzenos, but were defeated by George Phakrases.
+In 1346, Dobrotitsa and his brother Theodore were sent along with 1,000 soldiers by the Dobrujan ruler Balik (who may have been the third and eldest brother) to help the Byzantine Empress Anna of Savoy in the civil war against John VI Kantakouzenos, but were defeated by George Phakrases.
 The following year, after the death of Balik, he became the ruler of Dobruja.
 In 1348 Dobrotitsa took over the fortress of Midia and by 1356 managed to seize Kozyak (present-day Obzor) and Emona from the Byzantines.

 In 1366 Emperor Ivan Alexander refused to allow the Byzantine emperor John V Palaiologos, who was returning home from Hungary, passage through Bulgaria.
 In order to force the Bulgarians, a relative of John V, Count Amadeus VI of Savoy, then leading his own the Savoyard crusade, attacked the Bulgarian coastal towns.
 In the fall of the same year Amadeo's navy captured Anchialos, Mesembria, Emona and on 25 October he besieged the strong fortress Varna, where he was repulsed.
 As a result, Ivan Alexander gave the Byzantines safe conduct across Bulgaria and they kept the conquered towns.
 In 1369 Dobrotitsa and Vladislav I of Wallachia helped Ivan Alexander to defeat the Hungarians and retake Vidin.
 Out of gratitude, the Emperor gave Dobrotitsa Emona and Kozyak.
 Later he built a navy in Varna which was engaged in actions as far as Trebizond.
 The Genoese manuscripts write that his navy was very strong albeit rather small and achieved successes against the Ottomans and Genoese.
 He was succeeded by his son Ivanko in 1386.

 The names of the region of Dobruja derives from the Turkish rendition of his name.
 The city of Dobrich and two villages in northern Bulgaria are also named after him.